Sullivown/etch-a-sketch/README.md

 * Solid - One solid colour
 * Fade - Increases/decreases the lightness of the selected colour to fade from light to dark
 * Random - Chooses a random colour for each individual cell

+### Adjust Grid Size
+Select a grid size by adjusting the value on the slider.
+Note that adjusting the grid clears the canvas!

 ## Controls